|COPYRIGHTS ORGANIZACION MISS AMERICA LATINA, INC. ALL RIGHTS RESERVED.

 Miss California Latina 1983

 |Elvira Castro of Florida and

 Cira Sanchez of Texas

 In 1983 the states with major Hispanic populations were extended the opportunity to select their

 own candidates to the Miss Latin America Pageant, in recognition of the more than twenty million

-Hispanics calculated then to be residing in the U.S. (Now it is more than forty-five million.)
+Hispanics calculated then to be residing in the U.S. (Now it is more than 55 million.)

 Preliminary pageants were held and the first five state delegates from Arizona, California, Florida,